Call Recording is available on all of our services.

 To protect your privacy, once the recording has been sent to your email address successfully, it is then erased from our systems.

-However, it is up to you to check the rules in your own legal jurisdiction, including the UK.
-This is only an informal guide and you must not rely on it.
+Is recording calls legal in the UK?
+Probably.
+However, it is up to you to check the detailed rules in your own legal jurisdiction, including the UK.

 To be certain, please take qualified legal advice or check the links at the bottom of this page.
 You must check that your particular application complies with the law.
 Flextel is not responsible for misuse of this service.

-However, you may wish to note that the recording takes place in the UK, using Flextel's own servers.
+You may wish to note that the recording takes place in the UK, using Flextel's own servers.
 At the end of the call the recording is then emailed to you at your registered account email address (or if you choose, an individual email address associated with the called Flextel number).

 Once the email has been dispatched successfully, it is then erased from our systems, to protect your privacy.